The Growlers: Beach Goth

 The band has organized their annual Beach Goth festival since 2012.
 The event typically features performances by bands representing a variety of genres, including pop, rap, hip hop, heavy metal, and rock.
 Over the years, the event has included costume contests, amusement park rides, and live performances of Rocky Horror Picture Show.
 The Growlers have headlined both Saturday and Sunday night of the annual Beach Goth festival since its inception.

-The likes of Die Antwoord, Grimes, Gucci Mane, Julian Casablancas, Mac DeMarco, The Drums, Foxygen, White Arrows and Ghost B.C. have appeared at the festival.
+The likes of Die Antwoord, Grimes, Gucci Mane, Julian Casablancas of The Strokes, Mac DeMarco, The Drums, Foxygen, White Arrows and Ghost have appeared at the festival.

 Beach Goth 4 (October 2015) was hosted by Pauly Shore and featured live performances of Rocky Horror Picture Show throughout the weekend as well as a performance of The Doors song "People Are Strange" by The Growlers and Julian Casablancas.

 The 2016 edition of Beach Goth took place at The Observatory in Santa Ana, CA on October 23–24, 2016.
 It was originally scheduled to take place at the Oak Canyon Park but was moved last minute due to unexplained circumstances.
 The festival's lineup included Bon Iver, TLC, James Blake, 2 Live Crew, Violent Femmes, Future Islands, Reel Big Fish, The Faint, the Pharcyde, Leftöver Crack, and DJ Quik.
 While it was hailed a success, the outdoor festival suffered from rain and resultant street flooding.
 This caused the Growlers to delay their own set due to equipment damage.
 In the aftermath, the band issued an apology.

-Due to an ongoing lawsuit with Noise Group (owners of The Observatory venue) over the Beach Goth trademark, 2017's festival took on the name "The Growlers Six", which took place on October 28 & 29 at the LA Waterfront.
+Due to an ongoing lawsuit with Noise Group, owners of The Observatory venue, over the Beach Goth trademark,.
+As a response, 2017's succeeding festival took on the name "The Growlers Six", and took place on October 28 & 29 at the LA Waterfront.
 The festival included artists such as the Yeah Yeah Yeahs, Modest Mouse, and the Butthole Surfers.

-The Growlers returned to their trademarked "Beach Goth" brand name for the 7th annual festival, taking place at the Los Angeles Historic State Park on August 5, 2018.
-Beach Goth 7 hosted performances by The Growlers, Jonathan Richman, The Voidz, The Drums, La Luz, and GWAR.
+The Growlers returned to their trademarked "Beach Goth" brand name for the 7th annual festival, taking place at the Los Angeles State Historic Park on August 5, 2018.
+Beach Goth 7 hosted performances by Jonathan Richman, The Voidz, The Drums, La Luz, and Gwar.

-Allegations of sexual misconduct

-In July 2020, allegations of sexual misconduct surfaced against the band, along with other artists associated with Burger Records and the Southern California surf and garage rock music scene.
-Arrow De Wilde, the lead singer of the L.A. rock band Starcrawler, shared a personal encounter on her Instagram page.
-In her post, Arrow claims she was assaulted by a male stripper hired by The Growlers while they were on tour together in Australia.
-In a statement issued via Instagram on July 31, 2020, Growlers singer Brooks Nielsen took "full responsibility and accountability for the behavior of all Growlers' band members, past and present," and announced that Matt Taylor would temporarily leave the band.
-Additionally, former Growlers touring keyboardist Adam Wolcott Smith admitted to an incident of abuse on his Instagram, while on tour with his band Zen Mother.